SinanGabel/Linux-commands/README.md

 # Copy directory but exclude a directory within
 rsync -av --progress sourcefolder /destinationfolder --exclude thefoldertoexclude

+# make a directory ("olddir") read-only in a new directory ("newdir") => thus making a read-only copy of the new dir to olddir
+mount --bind --read-only olddir newdir

 # Check encoding of file
 file -i YourFile.txt